Celebration of Life: How to Plan a Meaningful Send-Off | NAFD Funeral Directory

 In 2026, this type of gathering has become increasingly popular across the UK.
 Many families find that a more relaxed, personalised event gives them the space to grieve authentically while also celebrating a life fully lived.

-Celebration of Life vs Funeral: What's the Difference?
+Celebration of Life vs Funeral: Key Differences Explained

 Understanding the distinction between a celebration of life and a traditional funeral helps you make the right choice — or combine elements of both.